AlfonzM/resume/README.md

 - **Other**
   - Python
+  - Git
   - UNIX computing
-    - Git
-    - zsh, vim, tmux
+  - zsh, vim, tmux, bash
-    - shell scripting

 - **Game Development**
   - LÖVE (Lua)
   - Unity (C#)
   - HaxeFlixel (Haxe)
-  - Game Design / Level Design

 ## Side Projects
 [See the complete list here](http://alphonsus.github.io/projects)

-- Ragna-Market.com — an online marketplace for an MMORPG gmae
+- Ragna-Market.com — an online marketplace for an MMORPG game
 - Supernaught — an indie game development group
 - Codigo — a note-taking app for programming, made with Electron
 - HN Reader — A Hacker News reader client app for iOS using the Hacker News API